LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab5-migration-script-generation.md

 ## Prerequisites

-- Completed Lab 4 (wishlist feature captured in schema model)
+- Completed Lab 4 (wishlist feature captured in schema model and shadow database validated)
 - Flyway Desktop connected to your development database
 - Wishlist feature changes saved to schema model and committed to version control
+- Understanding of shadow database concept from Lab 4
-- Access to shadow database for validation (automatically configured)
+- Access to all 4 environments (Development, Shadow, UAT, Production)

+## Shadow Database in Migration Generation

+Building on Lab 4's introduction to shadow databases, in this lab you'll see how the **Shadow Database** is used for migration script generation:

+### Migration Generation Process:

+1. **AutoPilot rebuilds shadow database** with all existing migration scripts
+2. **Compares development vs shadow** to detect new changes (your wishlist feature)
+3. **Generates migration scripts** to bring shadow/UAT/production up to development level
+4. **Validates generated scripts** against shadow database before deployment

+This ensures your migration scripts will work correctly when deployed to UAT and production environments.

 ## Step 1: Generate Migration Scripts